TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/project.md

 ### Design Considerations
 #### Game Board
 The game board is the basis of the game.
-It will be helpful to design a nested list to represent the terrain.
+The following is a way to think of the game board as a set of three lists.
 ```
 floor_1 = ['nothing', 'nothing', 'stairs up']
 floor_2 = ['nothing', 'nothing', 'stairs up']